Linear and Nonlinear Frequency-Division Multiplexing: Summary of NFDM

-Depending on the basis, interactions in \eqref{eq:lin-isi} could refer to inter-symbol interference in time, inter-channel interference in frequency, or generally interaction among degrees-of-freedom in any of the methods in Fig.~\ref{fig:nft3d}(a).
+where $H_{\lambda\mu}=\inner{T\phi_\mu}{\phi_\lambda}$, $\lambda\in\naturals$.
+Depending on the choice of basis, interactions in \eqref{eq:lin-isi} could refer to ISI in time, inter-channel interference in frequency, or generally interaction among DoFs in any of the methods in Fig.~\ref{fig:nft3d}(a).

-Suppose that $T$ is diagonalizable, \ie, it has a set of eigenvectors forming an orthonormal basis of $\mathcal H$ \cite[Theorem 6]{yousefi2012nft1}.
+Suppose that $T$ is diagonalizable and has a set of eigenvectors forming an orthonormal basis of $\mathcal H$, \eg, when $T$ is self-adjoint \cite[Thm.
+6]{yousefi2012nft1}.
 In this basis, interactions in \eqref{eq:lin-isi} are zero and